Only for economic departments?

 • the value we assign to the informal economy such as care work and the commons

-• and the role of arts and culture in bringing people together and generating new narratives and visions
+• the role of arts and culture in bringing people together and generating new narratives and visions

 All of these policy domains and government actors have fundamental roles to play in the transition to a wellbeing economy.